May 2013

 Whenever you hear “Power to the People,” check youry wallet.
 At college, I remember the silly panty raids of an earlier generation who just let off steam and did something mildly outrageous.
 Today's “People Power” is not as innocent.

 Democracy today is not having a good run.
 Although citizens vote for their representatives and leaders, many feel somehow disenfranchised.
-The problem is almost universal, except for Norway, Sweden, Denmark, Iceland, and Finland, in which d more...
+The problem is almost universal, except for Norway, Sweden, Denmark, Iceland, and Finland, in more...

 Global Violence Declines---Except in the Middle East--Part 2.